 The UK's best 3G mobile broadband providers offer speeds of up to 21Mb.
-But the arrival of 4G with EE means the technology touted as the future is finally here.
+But the arrival of 4G means the technology touted as the future is finally here.
 And has brought with it super fast connection speeds.

 With more network providers investing in 4G in the next few years, 4G is set to become increasingly available, not to mention affordable.
 All of which could combine to one day make fixed-line broadband a thing of the past.